zizisoft/gitlock/architecture.md

 There can be multiple `c-path` fields. `c-path` must appear at the top.
 On restoring the full format, it will first apply `c-path`, then apply the other diffs.

 If it has multiple parents, the diff is based on the first parent.
 So it's better to set the first parent to be that giving the smallest diff.

+Similar to the full format, if there's no diff (committed using `--allow-empty`), then there should be no diff lines (also no empty line after it).

 Code Terminology
 ================